khadas/krescue/docs/README-custom-images.md

     │                       <  OK  >            <Cancel>                         │
     └────────────────────────────────────────────────────────────────────────────┘

-## how to write quickly many system +100
+## 3.7 How to Simultaneously Write Multiple Images

-1) create many autoinstall sd cards and write many boards at same times
+1) Create many Auto-Install SD cards and write to many boards at same time
-2) optimize minimize dump image
+2) Optimize / prepare the dumped-image for quicker eMMC installation